 Eligibility for Non-Binary athletes

-Non-Binary athletes who have experienced the biological effects of testosterone during puberty and adolescence cannot compete in a Female Category or as a female in a Mixed Category unless they satisfy the Transgender Female Eligibility Conditions.
+Non-Binary athletes who have experienced the biological effects of testosterone during puberty and adolescence cannot compete in a Women’s category or as a woman in a Mixed Category unless they satisfy the Transgender Women’s Eligibility Conditions.

-For the avoidance of doubt, Non-Binary athletes wishing to compete in accordance with the Transgender Female Eligibility Conditions must follow the same process as Transgender female athletes, as set out in clauses 5.5 – 5.10.2.
+For the avoidance of doubt, Non-Binary athletes wishing to compete in accordance with the Transgender Women’s Eligibility Conditions must follow the same process as athletes who are Transgender Women, as set out in clauses 5.4 – 5.10.2.

-From the date that a Non-Binary athlete (whose sex at birth is Female) commences hormone treatment, they will not be eligible to participate in the Female Category at Events or compete as a female in the Mixed Category where the category of competition at Events requires one male and one female athlete.
+From the date that a Non-Binary athlete (who was assigned female at birth) commences testosterone hormone treatment, they will not be eligible to participate in the Women’s category at Events or compete as a woman in the Mixed Category where the category of competition at Events requires an athlete who is a man and an athlete who is a woman.

-For the avoidance of doubt, Non-Binary athletes who have: i) experienced the biological effects of testosterone during puberty and adolescence; and/or ii) commenced hormone treatment, may automatically compete in a Male Category or as a male in a Mixed Category at an Event.
+For the avoidance of doubt, Non-Binary athletes who have: i) experienced the biological effects of testosterone during puberty and adolescence; and/or ii) commenced testosterone hormone treatment, may automatically compete in a Men’s Category or as a man in a Mixed Category at an Event.

 Provisions applicable to all Transgender and Non-Binary athletes